CT-Hackerspace/cth-website/src/content/blog/volunteers-needed-to-pickup-laser-and-tools-donation.md

 author: Bill
 ---

-# VOLUNTEERS NEEDED to pickup LASER and tools Donation

 ![moving (B&W)](/uploads/2019/02/moving-black-white.jpg)

 CT Hackerspace wishes the best of luck to our friend Jack G. as he is moving south.
 Jack wishes to GIVE back to our cause by donating some items, including a 60Watt Co2 Laser!!